FrontMatter/web-documentation-nextjs/content/docs/static-site-generators/index.md

 Check out our Hugo configuration documentation to get you started using Front Matter:
 [Front Matter configuration with Hugo][01].

+### Next.js

+Check out our Next.js configuration documentation to get you started using Front Matter: [Front Matter configuration with Next.js][04].

 ### Other static site generators

 In case you are using a static site generator which is not listed here, feel free to reach out